 Republic Day in India is an annual celebration on January 26, this is one of the 3 national holidays in India.

-August 15 is celebrated as the Independence Day when India got freedom from British rule on August, 15, 1947, following the historical Indian independence movement.
+August 15 is celebrated as Independence Day when India celebrates freedom from British rule on in 1947, following the historical Indian independence movement.

-India needed an independent constitution to protect the rights of citizens and principles of running a nation.
-India’s first law minister and chief architect of Indian Constitution BR Ambedkar drafted the framework of it.
-The Constitution of India governs the country.
-In simpler words – August 15 is marked as India’s Independence Day celebrating its freedom from British Rule, January 26 marks the Republic Day celebrating of coming into force of its constitution.
+In simpler words – August 15 is marked as India’s Independence Day celebrating its freedom from British Rule and January 26 marks the Republic Day celebrating of coming into force of its constitution.

 Significance of the Constitution of India

-Constitution of India is the longest written constitution of any sovereign country in the world.
-Dr BR Ambedkar was the principle architect behind drafting the framework of Indian Constitution.
+The Constitution of India is the longest written constitution by any sovereign country in the world.
 After the adoption of the Constitution, the Union of India became the contemporary Republic of India replacing the Government of India Act, 1935.
 According to the Constitution of India, “It declares India a sovereign, socialist, secular, democratic republic, assuring its citizens of justice, equality, and liberty, and endeavours to promote fraternity among them.”
 As the people adopt the Constitution of India, it can never be upturned by parliamentary supremacy.

 Who is Dr. B.R.
 Ambedkar?